liluacrobat/MicroDynamics/README.md

 # MicroDynamics
-A pipeline for delineating community dynamics of human microbiome associated with disease progression
+A bioinformatics pipeline for studying microbial community dynamics associated with disease progression

 ## Setup
-The setup process for the proposed pipeline requires the following steps:
+The setup process for the pipeline requires the following steps:
-### Download the pipeline
+### Download pipeline
 ```bash
 git clone https://github.com/liluacrobat/MicroDynamics.git
 ```